The Münchner Stadtmuseum’s Munich Roots Encounters

 It kicked off with an evening reception at the Munich Documentation Center for the History of National Socialism, where guests had the opportunity to make each other's acquaintance for the first time and meet our cooperation partners in person.

-One very emotional moment at the opening reception was when two branches of the family who had never met, one from the United States and the other from Argentina, were introduced for the first time.
-“Munich Roots” had offered them this opportunity.
+One very emotional moment at the opening reception 2024 was when two branches of the family who had never met, one from the United States and the other from Argentina, were introduced for the first time.
+The 2025 gathering also brought together for the first time two branches of the same family, one from the United States and the other from Mexico.
+"Munich Roots" had offered them this opportunity.

 Tracing the Past in the Archives

-Workshops at the Bayerisches Hauptstaatsarchiv, Staatsarchiv München and Staatsarchiv München, formed the centerpiece of the week’s activities and allowed participants to gain new insights into their family histories.
+Workshops at Bavarian Main State Archive, Bavarian State Archive Munich, and Munich City Archive formed the centerpiece of the week’s activities and allowed participants to gain new insights into their family histories.

-At the Staatsarchiv München and the Bayerisches Hauptstaatsarchiv, participants were able to work with documents from the Nazi era and the post-war years, including lists of assets and compensation and restitution documents.
+At Bavarian Main State Archive and Bavarian State Archive Munich, participants were able to work with documents from the Nazi era and the post-war years, including lists of assets and compensation and restitution documents.
 These records paint a vivid picture of the property that was lost and the protracted, bureaucratic restitution processes that often hampered its return.

-The Staatsarchiv München holds documents such as registration forms and registry office records and these allowed the families to piece together their ancestors’ daily lives.
+The Munich City Archive holds documents such as registration forms and registry office records and these allowed the families to piece together their ancestors’ daily lives.
 Some invitees were excited to discover photos of unknown family members.
 This made for particularly memorable moments.

 The Archives were also a treasure trove of material that bore witness to the persecution individuals suffered at the hands of the Nazis.
 This included documents relating to the “silver levy”, for example a notebook with the addresses of all Jews subject to it.
 Several families also managed to find duplicates of the police identification cards issued to German Jews, with portrait photos of their ancestors.

-The participants were also invited to bring their own documents to the workshop at the Stadtarchiv München.
+The participants were also invited to bring their own documents to the workshop at the Munich City Archive.

 Feelings of Connectedness

 The Dachau Concentration Camp Memorial Site was kind enough to open its archive and allow our guests to view their ancestors’ individual entries.
-One participant found an original document recording the fact that his father had been held in Dachau for six weeks in 1938 after “Kristallnacht”, the Night of Broken Glass.
+Several participants had the opportunity to see the original documents attesting to their family members’ internment in Dachau.

 Learning About the City's History and Visiting its Museums